 There are two ways to include a virtual machine in the autodeploy package: as a downloadable link or as a local file manually added to the package.
 Regardless of which one you choose, take the following steps first:

-Configure the virtual machine as described in the subsections of this chapter;
+Configure the virtual machine as described in the subsections of this chapter.

 FULLY STOP the virtual machine by opening Actions in the macOS menu bar and choosing Shut Down.
-Suspending or pausing it will not suffice;
+Suspending or pausing it will not suffice.

 Reduce the size of the selected virtual machine by doing one of the following:

-Open the Parallels Desktop Control Center, right-click on the virtual machine, and select Prepare for Transfer;
+Open the Parallels Desktop Control Center, right-click on the virtual machine, and select

-file to include a link to a file share location with the virtual machine file instead of including it in the package.
+Several popular MDM solutions have been known to experience issues with deploying large packages.
+As a way to mitigate this, you can amend the deploy.cfg file to include a link to a file share location with the virtual machine file instead of including it in the package.
 Take the following steps:

 Upload the compressed file to a permitted cloud storage that would be accessible to all target Macs (e.g., OneDrive or Google Share).
 Make sure the resulting link is direct and open to all the users affected by the deployment.
 The best way is to choose Share with anyone.
+Note: A direct https link is a link that explicitly leads to a file, and not a file download page.

 To add a virtual machine to the autodeploy package directly, simply copy the virtual machine file to the Virtual Machine(s) sub-folder that can be found under Bundle > Virtual machine(s) .
 More than one virtual machine can be added to the autodeploy package if needed.